 Two major changes to the benefits system have taken place under the Government’s welfare reform programme.

 The introduction of a new (second) benefit cap

 - If you currently receive over £20,000 per year in benefits, you may be affected.
-To find out if you will be affected, go to the Benefit Cap webpage to find out more.
+To find out if you will be affected, read more about the benefit cap.